QilongZhang/srswiki/v2_EN_HTTPCallback.md

 }
 </pre>
 </td>
-<td>When client close connection, or server disconnect the connection.</td>
+<td>When a client closes a connection, or the server drops a connection.</td>
 </tr>
 <tr>
 <td>on_publish</td>